 Market and Products

 Abalone is a luxury product.
 Market and price are sensitive to economic performance.
-However, the inability of supply to exceed demaqnd has resulted in generally high prices for abalone products.
-The asian markets of Japan and Hong Kong are the largest and most significant destination for abalone and abalone products.
+However, the inability of supply to exceed demand has resulted in generally high prices for abalone products.
+The Asian markets of Japan and Hong Kong are the largest and most significant destination for abalone and abalone products.
 In Japan, the highest quality live abalone (Ezo Awabi) are sold for sashimi or sushi and command a high price.
 Only certain species, including H. kamtschatkana, qualify for this market.
 Product quality must meet high and exacting standards for this market.Canned abalone is also valuable and finds a market primarily in China / Hong Kong and Taiwan.
 There is a small live market in North America and Europe, but most of the abalone in these markets is sold as fresh or frozen fillets.

 The species of abalone common to the british Columbia coast is the Pinto or Northern Abalone, Haliotis kamtschatkana.